sammaicodes/Mr-Robogers/README.md

 3. Fourth test

-    + Test: "It should print all numbers that are not exception."
+    + Test: "It should print all numbers that are not exception, and it they are, it will print 'exception'."
+    + Describe: printExcept(nonExceptions)
+    + Code:
+      + const userInput = [0,3,4,7,8,1,6,2]
+      + printExcept(userInput)
+    + Expected Outcome: 0 exception 4 7 8 exception 6 exception

 ## Setup/Installation Requirements